 With options like Sedation Dentistry available, there is no need to fear wisdom tooth extraction.
 Anxiety and discomfort are minimized significantly using modern Sedation Dentistry techniques.

-At Lifepath Wellness Dental, Chestermere Dentists, we believe in doing everything possible to save your existing teeth.
+At Lifepath Dental & Wellness, as Chestermere dentists, we believe in doing everything possible to save your existing teeth.
 However, when we have exhausted treatment options due to either tooth decay or fractured teeth, the final option may be tooth extraction.

 Sometimes when a child is in the process of losing their baby teeth, there may not be enough space in their mouth for the newly emerging permanent teeth.
 The permanent tooth could emerge right underneath the baby tooth.
 If a new permanent tooth is emerging behind the baby tooth, this often causes parents some alarm.
 Although it is not a dental emergency, it is a good idea to bring your child in to see our dentists.